 Gothenburg: My Scandinavian Cool

-We walked off into a city that feels like Copenhagen and Oslo had a baby who smiles more.
-The Feskekôrka fish church – literally a church-shaped market smelling of fresh shrimp and dill.
-We had lunch at the counter – räkmacka shrimp mountain on bread so high it needs a fork, eaten while fishermen unloaded the catch behind us.
+We had lunch at the Feskekôrka fish church – literally a church-shaped market built in 1874, smelling of fresh shrimp and dill and North Sea salt.
+Our räkmacka was a shrimp mountain on bread so high it needed a fork, eaten at the counter while fishermen unloaded the morning catch behind us.
+This is what four centuries of Atlantic trade tastes like.

 Getting Around Gothenburg